What Is the VA Rating for Tinnitus?

 The VA Compensation and Pension (C&P) Exam

 Be honest and detailed about your symptoms.
-Describe how tinnitus affects your daily life, sleep, concentration, and overall well-being.
-At Augustus Miles, our VA-accredited attorneys help veterans prepare for these exams so they can present their case effectively.
+Describe how tinnitus affects your daily life, sleep, concentration, and overall well-being — these are exactly the functional details VA examiners are trained to document.

 Common Challenges in Tinnitus Claims